pcbarko/Barko-Feline-Serum-Metabolome-Stability/README.md

 # Barko-Feline-Serum-Metabolome-Stability

-The R code in this repository can be used to replicate the analysis in a manuscript that is currently under review by PLoS ONE:
+The R code in this repository can be used to replicate the analysis in a manuscript has been submitted to PLOS ONE.

-"Untargeted Metabolomics Reveals the Effects of Pre-Analytic Storage Conditions on Serum Metabolite Profiles in Cats"

-The data is present in our Mendeley Data repository:

-Barko, Patrick (2022), “Untargeted Metabolomics Reveals the Effects of Pre-Analytic Storage Conditions on Serum Metabolite Profiles in Cats”, Mendeley Data, V1, doi: 10.17632/bkw33tpg36.1
+Untargeted metabolomics reveals the effects of pre-analytic storage on serum metabolite profiles from healthy cats